mrclaytorres/php-mysql-apache-starterkit/README.md

 # php-mysql-apache-starterkit
-A starter kit for PHP, mySQL and Apache that
+A starter kit for PHP, mySQL and Apache that uses Docker

 ## Install Dependencies
 The kit uses Dotenv initially so that you can test the database connection.